-In my first post in this series (about rising college tuition) I talked about the Bennett Hypothesis – the possibility that federally subsidized loans increase tuition prices.
-Next, I talked about two alternative theories explaining the persistent increase in college tuition: namely, decreased state funding, and increased competition among schools.
+In the first post in this series (about rising college tuition) we talked about the Bennett Hypothesis – the possibility that federally subsidized loans increase tuition prices.
+Next, we talked about two alternative theories explaining the persistent increase in college tuition: namely, decreased state funding, and increased competition among schools.

-In this post, I discuss Baumol’s cost disease and Bowen’s rule.
-These aren’t quite “alternatives” to the other theories I’ve explored, but rather complements, as they help us better understand the effects of decreased funding and increased competition.
+In this post, we discuss Baumol’s cost disease and Bowen’s rule.
+These aren’t quite “alternatives” to the other theories, but rather complements, as they help us better understand the effects of decreased funding and increased competition.

 Baumol’s Cost Disease